About the precept

 An Annual Parish Meeting is held each year in April when the Chairman of the Parish Council gives a report on the working of the Council over the year.

 The Council’s main income is by way of a Parish Rate (officially called a precept), which is a charge on each household in the Parish.
-The precept for 2016/17 is £53,422.
-The amount charged to householders varies according to the Band in which the dwelling is placed for Council Tax purposes, but for a dwelling in Category D (the average) the Parish Rate for 2016/17 is £17.55 per annum (compared with £17.04 for 2015/16).
-For those living in dwellings in band A to C it will be slightly less and those who live in band E to H it will be slightly more.
+The precept for 2018/19 is £60,047.18.
+The amount charged to householders varies according to the Band in which the dwelling is placed for Council Tax purposes, but for a dwelling in Category D (the average) the Parish Rate for 2018/19 is £18.62 per annum (compared with £18.08 in 2017/18) a £00.54p per annum increase.
+For those living in dwellings in Band A to C it will be slightly less and those who live in band E to H it will be slightly more.
 The actual charge for your dwelling will be shown on your Council Tax bill that will be issued in the next few months.
-For the past three years the Parish Council has held a static precept but this coming year the Councillors deemed a small increase necessary.

 Parish Councils have become more important because District Councils have become larger and more remote.
 The Parish Council works hard to improve the area in any way open to them.
 It tries to protect the area by carefully scrutinising all planning applications and by encouraging Action Groups to join with it to campaign against proposals which may badly affect the Parish area.